checkout process

 What does a good checkout process contain?

-A good checkout process should contain the following key components and best practices that make it effective.
+A good checkout process should contain the following key components and best practices that make it effective:

 Simplicity